hanslindetorp/iMusicXML/tracks.md

 iMusic("drums").play();
 ```
-Note: The change happens at the next barline if nothing else is specified.
+Note: The change happens at the next barline.
 If you want a track to be muted by default you can add a stop command att creation:

 ```javascript